14 Unusual Things to Do in Hamburg—Perfect for First-Time Visitors

 Old Elbe Tunnel

 This is kinda cool, I’ve never seen anything like it before.
-The 100 year-old Alter Elbtunnel is 426 m (1400 ft) long and leads under the river.
+The 100-year-old Alter Elbtunnel is 426 m (1400 ft) long and leads under the river.
 It was built in 1911 as a path for workers from the pier to the docks.

 What’s wrong with bridges?!
 Jk.
 They did eventually build those as well, and since then, the Old Elbe Tunnel has stayed as a tourist attraction, but also just a means of getting around for locals.
 You’ll see cyclists and pedestrians crossing through at all times.

 Take 1 hour to visit and walk there and back.
 There’s no entrance fee.
-You can take the stairs or the elevators that are basically just cages going up and down.
+You can take the stairs or the elevators which are basically just cages going up and down.
 No wonder it was an engineering marvel back in its day.

-There Old Elbe Tunnel is right in the middle between the Elbphilharmonie and the U-Boat Museum, both also attractions on this list.
+The Old Elbe Tunnel is right in the middle between the Elbphilharmonie and the U-Boat Museum, both also attractions on this list.

 Elbphilharmonie